codesandbox/docs/packages/projects-docs/pages/learn/setting-up/tasks.md

 }
 ```

-TODO link to the references Add a table of all props the object can have.

 ## Using the default configuration

 By default, CodeSandbox Projects tries to infer scripts from the `package.json` file in your project's root folder.
 In addition, you can always use the terminal devtool to execute any shell script to run your project.

-## Create a config file

 ## Setup Tasks